According to research, a healthy lifestyle can treat and prevent many common diseases.

 On the other hand, approximately 44 percent of the standard care group had to increase their drugs during their study.
 This is in comparison to 11 percent of the lifestyle group.

-According to this study, the lifestyle changes might be as good as and in some cases even better in comparison to the prescription drugs.
+According to this study, the lifestyle changes might be as good as prescription drugs, and in some cases even better.

-However, you should not try to quit your drugs on your own, the best thing to do would be to consult your doctor.
+However, we should not try to quit our drugs on our own.
+The best thing to do would be to consult our doctor.